-I have experienced the totality in my career, from great success to a big fall from grace.
+I have experienced the totality in my career, from great success to major failures.
 Though I have had the experience of coaching people who are looking for some area of professional self-improvement, those who call on me (whether it is an individual or an institution) are often in trouble or are experiencing a breakdown of one sort or another.
 I can relate.
 I have learned that it is not enough to merely “do your work” or even be really good at it.
-The real key is listening for how others are perceiving you and being completely honest with yourself.
 It is not enough to have a high IQ; the EQ also needs continual development.
 Passion for one’s calling is essential, but so is compassion and empathy for others.
 Leaders need to be self-aware, honest, and authentic, always open to how others are perceiving them.

 I believe what sets me apart from other coaches is that I have both the theoretical and academic knowledge as well thirty five years of practical experience leading organizations.
 I combine both with a mixture of spiritual teachings in all that I do.
 My ideal client seeks to make a difference in the world and at the same time desires to transform their leadership.